• Skip to content

 Who is responsive teaching for?

-Responsive teaching is designed for children under six years old who have developmental or social-emotional problems.
+Responsive teaching is for children under 6 years old who have difficulties with communication, thinking or social-emotional skills, including autistic children and children with developmental delay.

 What is responsive teaching used for?

-Responsive teaching is used to improve three areas of child development – thinking, communication skills, and social and emotional skills.
+Responsive teaching is used to improve 3 areas of child development – thinking, communication skills and social and emotional skills.
 It aims to improve these by teaching children several pivotal behaviours.
+These include sharing attention, communicating, staying engaged and interacting back and forth.

 Where does responsive teaching come from?

-Responsive teaching was developed in the United States in 2007 as a parenting program for parents of young autistic children and children with developmental delays.
+Responsive teaching was developed in the United States in 2007 as a parenting program for parents of young autistic children and children with developmental delay.

 What is the idea behind responsive teaching?